 SET pgpro_multiplan.auto_tracking = off;

 function.
-The optional plan_type parameter
+Set the optional plan_type argument to

 EXPLAIN (ANALYZE, COSTS OFF, TIMING OFF)